-- 30 Appropriate vehicle and equipment charges include: - GSA lease rate and mileage; - Hourly rate or mileage for Agency owned vehicles; and - Commercial rentals and contracts.
+- 24 Appropriate vehicle and equipment charges include: - of GSA lease rate and mileage; - Hourly rate or mileage for Agency owned vehicles; and - 27 Commercial rentals and contracts.

-34 Aviation
+28 Aviation

-- 35 Appropriate aviation charges include:
+- 29 Appropriate aviation charges include:

-- 36 Contract extensions;
+- 30 Contract extensions;

 - The daily minimum cost for call when needed (CWN) aircraft;

-- Preposition flight time; and
+- 32 Preposition flight time; and

-- Support expenses necessary for severity funded aircraft (facility rentals,

-- utilities, telephones, etc.).
+- Support expenses necessary for severity funded aircraft (facility rentals, utilities, telephones, etc.).

-Travel and Per Diem
+35 Travel and Per Diem

-- Severity funded personnel in travel status are fully subsisted by the government in accordance with their agency regulations.
-Costs covered include: - Lodging: - Government provided meals (in lieu of per diem); - Airfare (including returning to their home base); - Privately owned vehicle mileage (with prior approval); and - Other miscellaneous travel and per diem expenses associated with the assignment.
+- 36 Severity funded personnel in travel status are fully subsisted by the government - in accordance with their agency regulations.
+Costs covered include: - 38 Lodging; - of Government provided meals (in lieu of per diem); - 40 ◆ Airfare (including returning to their home base); - Privately owned vehicle mileage (with prior approval); and

+• Other miscellaneous travel and per diem expenses associated with the assignment.

-o Prevention Activities
+Prevention Activities

-11 Appropriate prevention activities include:

-- Funding Prevention Teams (Prevention teams will be mobilized as referenced in the National Interagency Mobilization Guide, Chapter 20). - Implementing local prevention campaigns, to include community risk assessments, mitigation planning, enforcement, outreach, and education. - Augmenting patrols. - Note: Non-fire funded prevention team members should charge base 8 and overtime to the severity cost code for the length of the prevention activities assignment.
+- 4 Appropriate prevention activities include: - Funding prevention teams (prevention teams will be mobilized as referenced in the National Interagency Mobilization Guide, chapter 20). - Implementing local prevention campaigns, to include community risk assessments, mitigation planning, enforcement, outreach, and education. - Augmenting patrols. - Note: Non-fire funded prevention team members should charge base 8 and overtime to the severity cost code for the length of the prevention activities assignment.
 Fire funded personnel should charge overtime only to the severity cost code for the length of the prevention activities assignment.

-21 Inappropriate Fire Severity Funding Charges
+14 Inappropriate Fire Severity Funding Charges

-- To cover differences that may exist between funds actually appropriated (including rescissions) and those identified in the fire planning process. - Administrative surcharges, indirect costs, fringe benefits. - 25 Equipment purchases. - Purchase, maintenance, repair, or upgrade of vehicles. - NPS/FWS/BIA Severity-related repair and maintenance of agency vehicles and equipment may be funded by severity because they do not have a use rate covering these charges.
-These charges must be approved by the National Office. - 31 Purchase of radios. - Purchase of telephones. - Purchase of pumps, saws, and similar suppression equipment. - Aircraft availability during contract period. - Cache supplies that are normally available in fire caches. - Fixed ownership rate vehicle costs.
+- To cover differences that may exist between funds actually appropriated (including rescissions) and those identified in the fire planning process. - Administrative surcharges, indirect costs, fringe benefits. - Equipment purchases.

+- 19 Purchase, maintenance, repair, or upgrade of vehicles. - NPS/FWS/BIA Severity-related repair and maintenance of agency vehicles and equipment may be funded by severity because they do not have a use rate covering these charges.
+These charges must be approved by the national office. - 24 Purchase of radios. - 25 Purchase of telephones. - Purchase of pumps, saws, and similar suppression equipment. - Aircraft availability during contract period. - Cache supplies that are normally available in fire caches. - Fixed ownership rate vehicle costs.

-37 Interagency Severity Requests
+30 Interagency Severity Requests

-- 38 Agencies working cooperatively in the same geographic area must work - 39 together to generate and submit joint requests, to minimize duplication of - 40 required resources, reduce interagency costs, and to utilize severity funded - resources in an interagency manner.
-However, each agency should request funds

-- 42 only for its fair-share contributions or offsets for pooled, interagency - 43 resources/activities.
-The joint request should be routed simultaneously through

-1 each agency's approval system, and the respective approving official will issue

-2 an authorization that specifies allocations by agency.
+- 31 Agencies working cooperatively in the same geographic area must work - 32 together to generate and submit joint requests, to minimize duplication of - 33 required resources, reduce interagency costs, and to utilize severity funded - 34 resources in an interagency manner.
+However, each agency should request funds - only for its fair-share contributions or offsets for pooled, interagency - 36 resources/activities.
+The joint request should be routed simultaneously through - each agency's approval system, and the respective approving official will issue - 38 an authorization that specifies allocations by agency.

-3 Requesting Fire Severity Funding
+39 Requesting Fire Severity Funding

-- 4 Each agency has established severity funding request protocols.
-The completed - 5 and signed request is submitted from the State/Regional Director to the - 6 appropriate approving official as per the sequence of action outlined below. - 7 Authorizations will be returned in writing. - 8 Severity funding request information for all agencies can be found at - 9 https://www.nifc.gov/standards.
+- 40 Each agency has established severity funding request protocols.
+The completed - and signed request is submitted from the state/regional director to the appropriate

+- 42 approving official as per the sequence of action outlined below.
+Authorizations - 43 will be returned in writing.

-10 Sequence of Action and Responsible Parties for Severity Funding Requests
+Sequence of Action and Responsible Parties for Severity Funding Requests